-Staff Analysis: The application does not demonstrate how the proposed light industrial uses (warehousing/distribution), as the predominant use proposed with this rezoning request, qualify as high employment uses nor why such a highly visible location is necessary for the proposed industrial uses.
+Staff Analysis: High employment uses consistent with the general plan objective ED-1-2-b are permitted uses within District A (Commerce Park) of the PAD.
+However, the PAD does not limit development to the high employment uses contemplated by this objective, and instead focuses on warehousing and distribution as the predominant land use.
+Given this focus, the application does not demonstrate how the proposed warehousing/distribution will qualify as high employment uses nor why such a highly visible location is necessary for these proposed industrial uses.
 As such, the rezoning request cannot be considered as consistent with this provision of the General Plan.